Mindful Representations

 1. A Solid Grounding in Family Systems Theory

-This ensures we understand the dynamics and complexities of family interactions, providing a strong foundation for the work.
+This provides a strong foundation for understanding the dynamics and complexities of family interactions, providing a strong foundation for the work.
 This then enables us to find a place of respectful inclusion for everyone whilst still maintaining healthy boundaries.

 2. A Deep Respect for Known Facts

 This keeps us from being swayed by magical thinking or wishful interpretations.
-Any intuitive leaps of understanding are always tested against the facts.
+Any intuitive insights or emerging understandings are explored in relation to known facts and context.

 3. Being Comfortable with Uncertainty